+- 35 2018).
 A recent review study compiling several high-resolution terrestrial proxies show that the modern decline in Arctic sea ice is unprecedented since at least the last few thousand years and unexplainable by known natural variability (e.g., Kinnard et al., 2011).
-To better understand how and how much natural and anthropogenic forcing factors control the sea ice dynamics, there

-- 35 is a need for more high-resolution marine time-series covering the historical period (i.e., hundreds of years), and for robust biological proxies in key areas from the circum-Arctic.
-Storfjorden, a semi-enclosed bay located in the Svalbard archipelago (Fig. 1a), is one of the Arctic regions particularly suitable for studying first-year sea ice dynamics.
+To better understand how and how much natural and anthropogenic forcing factors control the sea-ice dynamics, there is a need for more high-resolution marine time-series covering the historical period, and for robust biological proxies in key areas from the circum-Arctic.
+Storfjorden, a semi-enclosed bay located in the Svalbard archipelago (Fig.1a), is one of the - 40 Arctic regions particularly suitable for studying first-year sea ice dynamics.
 Indeed, Skogseth et al. (2004) defined Storfjorden as an "ice factory" because of the presence of a recurrent coastal polynya that contributes to about 5-10% to the total brine waters produced on Arctic shelves (Smedsrud et al., 2006).
-Brines are salty and CO2-rich waters - 40 (i.e., low pH) (Rysgaard et al., 2011) that are produced when sea ice forms in inner fjords, and for this reason they can be used as proxies for sea ice production.
+Brines are salty and CO2-rich waters (i.e. low pH) (Rysgaard et al., 2011) that are produced when sea-ice forms in inner fjords.
 Because of their high density, they cascade after mixing with shelf waters (Skogseth et al., 2005a), and ventilate the deep sea (Rumohr et al., 2001).
-During cascading, brines may cause sedimentary disturbance as they can release down-slope turbidity flows (Rumohr et al., 2001) and, in the meantime, export particulate and dissolved inorganic and organic carbon from the productive surface waters down to the seafloor (Anderson et al., 2004).
-The brine - 45 contribution in maintaining the halocline of the Arctic Ocean (Aagaard et al., 1985; Cavalieri and Martin, 1994) and their influence on the ocean circulation, further underline the need to study brine evolution through recent time in relation to global warming.
-In fact, the current Arctic amplification will determine a decrease in the production of sea ice in several polynyas from the Arctic region (Tamura and Ohshima, 2011) and, in the future scenario of an ice-free Arctic Ocean during summer (IPCC, 2013), sea ice factories will gradually disappear.
-However, these predictions are largely based on direct - 50 observations on a short time scale (i.e., satellite data, since 1979), which only opens a narrow window on the natural variability of sea ice dynamics.
-The scientific community is now focusing on longer time series to place the recent trends in a longer-term perspective (i.e., multi-centennial time-scale) (Nicolle et al., 2018) and validate these scenarios.
+During cascading, brines may cause - 45 sedimentary disturbance as they can release down-slope turbidity flows (Rumohr et al., 2001) and, at the meantime, export particulate and dissolved inorganic and organic carbon from the productive surface waters down to the seafloor (Anderson et al., 2004).

 Benthic foraminifera are among the most abundant protists living in marine ecosystems, from brackish waters to abyssal plains (e.g., Murray, 2006).
-Due to their short life cycle, high diversity and specific ecological requirements, they respond
+Due to their short life cycle, high diversity and specific ecological requirements, they respond quickly to

-- 55 quickly to the physicochemical environmental conditions (e.g., organic inputs, oxygenation, pH) by increasing their density (e.g., Kitazato et al., 2000), changing the faunal composition or modifying their microhabitat (Jorissen et al., 1995; Ohga and Kitazato, 1997).
-Therefore, benthic foraminifera are potentially good proxies directly for brine waters that bathe the deep-sea Arctic environments, and, indirectly, for sea ice production.
-The existing benthic foraminiferal-based studies in Storfjorden used fossil faunas to interpret late Quaternary paleoenvironmental changes (Rasmussen and Thomsen, 2009, 2014, 2015). - 60 Although highlighting major difficulties in the interpretation of most of these paleorecords without modern proxy calibrations, those studies further suggested the ratio of agglutinated to calcareous benthic foraminifera as a potential proxy for brine changes.
-Living foraminiferal distributions have been, however, studied in several Svalbard fjords, in particular in relation to the distance from tidewater glaciers and the associated sedimentary supply (Hansen and Knudsen, 1995; Korsun et al., 1995; Hald and Korsun, 1997; Korsun and Hald, 2000; Sabbatini et al., 2007; Ivanova et al., 2008; Forwick et al., various measured environmental variables (e.g. sediment characteristics, organic matter quantity and composition, sediment oxygen and pH micro-profiles) that are further linked with BSW.
-Furthermore, the interpretation of our results integrates the extended literature of the physical oceanography in this specific semi-enclosed bay (e.g., Haarpaintner et al., 2001a, 2001b, 2001c; Omar et al., 2005; Skogseth et al., 2004, 2005a, 2005b, 2008; Geyer et al., 2009; Jardon et al., 2014).

-65 2010; Zajaczkowski et al., 2010; Łącka and Zajączkowski, 2016; Jernas et al., 2018).
+- 50 the physicochemical environmental conditions (e.g., organic inputs, oxygenation, pH) by increasing their density (e.g., Kitazato et al., 2000) changing the faunal composition or modifying their microhabitat (Jorissen et al., 1995; Ohga and Kitazato, 1997).
+Therefore, benthic foraminifera are potentially good proxies directly for brine waters that bathe the deep-sea arctic environments, and, indirectly, for sea-ice production.
+The existing benthic foraminiferal-based studies in Storfjorden used fossil faunas to interpret late Quaternary paleoenvironmental changes (Rasmussen and Thomsen, 2009, 2014, 2015). - 55 Although highlighting major difficulties in the interpretation of most of these paleorecords without modern proxy calibrations, those studies further suggested the ratio of agglutinated to calcareous benthic foraminifera as a potential proxy for brine changes.
+Living foraminiferal distributions have been, however, studied in several Svalbard fjords, in particular in relation to the distance from continental glaciers and the associated sedimentary supply (Hansen and Knudsen, 1995; Korsun et al., 1995; Hald and Korsun, 1997; Korsun and Hald, 2000; Sabbatini et al., 2007; Ivanova et al., 2008; Forwick et al., 2010; Zajaczkowski - 60 et al., 2010; Łącka & Zajączkowski, 2016; Jernas et al., 2018).
 To our knowledge, none of these studies targeted the influence of Brine-enriched Shelf Waters (BSW).

 To develop a robust biological marine proxy of environmental variation based on communities of benthic fossil foraminifera, it is beforehand crucial to well constrain their modern ecology in this specific environment.
-To provide new insights on this issue, here we investigate living (rose Bengal stained) benthic foraminiferal faunas from Storfjorden and their response to
+To provide new insights on this issue, here we investigate living (rose Bengal stained) benthic foraminiferal faunas from Storfjorden and their response to oxygen and pH micro-profiles) that are further linked with BSW.
+Furthermore, the interpretation of our results integrates the extended literature of the physical oceanography in this specific semi-enclosed bay (e.g., Haarpaintner et al., 2001a, 2001b; Omar et al., 2005; Skogseth et al., 2005a, 2005b, 2008; Geyer et al., 2009; Jardon et al., 2014).